+', , ,

+11 Other Health and Therapeutic Services 11130 other therapies

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Serv vice Definition (Scope):

+Category 4: Sub-Category 4:

-Music therapy is services provided for the systematic application of music in the treatment of the physiological and psychosocial aspects of a participant's disability and focusing on the acquisition of nonmusical skills and behaviors.
+sic therapy is services provided for the systematic applica chosocial aspects of a participant's disability and focusing

+REI IMBURSABLE ACTIVITIES:

-- Therapy to improve:
+• Th nerapy to improve:

-- -Self-image and body awareness
+-Se elf-image and body awareness

-- -Fine and gross motor skills
+ine and gross motor skills

-- -Auditory perception
+-A auditory perception

-- Therapy to increase:
+nerapy to increase:

-- -Communication skills
+ommunication skills

-- -Ability to use energy purposefully
+bility to use energy purposefully

-- -Interaction with peers and others
+nteraction with peers and others ttending behavior

-- -Attending behavior

-- -Independence and self-direction
+ndependence and self-direction

-- Therapy to prevent or reduce the likelihood of certain behaviors that interrupt or interfere with a participant's daily life.
+• Th nerapy to prevent or reduce the likelihood of certain behave. viors that interrupt or interfere with a participant's daily

-- Therapy to enhance emotional expression and adjustment.
+• Tł nerapy to enhance emotional expression and adjustment.

-- Therapy to stimulate creativity and imagination.
-The music therapist may provide services directly or may demonstrate techniques to other service personnel or family members.
+nerapy to stimulate creativity and imagination.
+The music nonstrate techniques to other service personnel or family r

-- Planning, reporting and write-up when in association with the actual one-on-one direct care/therapy service delivery with the waiver participant.
+anning, reporting and write-up when in association with t very with the waiver participant. he actual one-on-one direct care/therapy service

-- Individual
+• In dividual

-- Group services in group sizes no greater than four (4) participants to one (1) Music Therapist (Unit rate divided by number of Music Therapy participants served)
+roup services in group sizes no greater than four (4) particular of Music Therapy participants served) cipants to one (1) Music Therapist (Unit rate divided by